XWeiZhou/qSIP-workflow-for-15N-analysis/README.md

 3.4. **Visualize and annotate**
    - Upload the tree to [iTOL](http://itol.embl.de/) and annotate with taxonomy, EAF and ΔEAF.

-### 4. Ranked EAF OTUs with interval pipeline
-Pipeline for ranking **active OTUs** based on their isotopic enrichment signal and confidence intervals.

-This pipeline visualizes **ranked moss OTUs** based on their estimated ¹⁵N enrichment (EAF) values and confidence intervals, separately for control and warming treatments.
-The plots display OTUs ordered by rank within each phylum, with error bars representing uncertainty.

-4.1. **Load and prepare data**
-   - Import taxonomic annotation (`taxa.csv`) and select relevant columns.
-   - Import EAF data calculated with 1,000 bootstrap resampling (`eaf_taxa_with_1000_bootstrap.csv`).
-   - Merge EAF values with taxonomy to create a combined dataset.

-4.2. **Subset treatments and rank OTUs**
-   - Filter OTUs for `Control` and `Warming` moss treatments separately.
-   - Order OTUs by **Phylum** and **median EAF (X50.)** within each group.
-   - Assign rank IDs to each OTU for plotting.

 ## Usage
 This repository contains all input data, output files, and scripts used for the quantitative stable isotope probing (qSIP) analysis of active moss-associated microbial taxa.